DETAILED ACTION

 accessing, from the at least one database, account information for the plurality of disparate electronic accounts associated with the group (Par.
 [0023], Par.
 [0053], Par.
 [0063], Par.
 [0064], Par.
 [0070]).

-integrating the user information and the account information into an application accessed by a device with a user interface (Par.
+integrating the user information and the account information into an application accessed by a through a user interface associated with a central entitlements engine (Par.
 [0014], Par.
 [0027], Par.
 [0049], Par.
 [0053]).

-accessing, from the at least one database, permissions information associated with the account information and the user information (Par.
+accessing, from the at least one database, permissions information (Par.
 [0046], Par.
 [0053], Par.
 [0094], Par.
 [0095]).

 (taught by Lindstrom below)

-(taught by Tomoda below)
+(taught by Garg below)

 Lindstrom teaches the following limitation:

-Fasching teaches a funds transfer system in which a blacklist is maintained, but does not explicitly teach displaying user/account information.
+Fasching/Garg teaches a funds transfer system in which a blacklist is maintained, but does not explicitly teach displaying user/account information.
 Lindstrom however teaches that user/account information can be displayed to a user if they can successfully login to a service.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the funds transfer system of Fasching with the user login of Lindstrom in order to gain the predictable result of displaying user/account information.
-One of ordinary skill in the art would have recognized that the user login of Lindstrom is compatible with the system of Fasching as both are directed towards services for funds transfers, and that such a user login would gain the predictable result of displaying user/account information on login.
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the funds transfer system of Fasching/Garg with the user login of Lindstrom in order to gain the predictable result of displaying user/account information.
+One of ordinary skill in the art would have recognized that the user login of Lindstrom is compatible with the system of Fasching/Garg as both are directed towards services for funds transfers, and that such a user login would gain the predictable result of displaying user/account information on login.

-Tomoda teaches the following limitation:
+Radman teaches the following limitation:

-Fasching/Lindstrom teaches a funds transfer system in which a blacklist is maintained, but does not explicitly teach a second user modifying this blacklist.
-Tomoda however teaches that a system administrator can manually modify a blacklist.
-Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the funds transfer system of Fasching/Lindstrom with the system administrator of Tomoda in order to gain the predictable result of a second user being able to modify permissions of a first user to make a transaction.
-One of ordinary skill in the art would have recognized that the system administrator of Tomoda is compatible with the system of Fasching/Lindstrom as both are directed towards blacklisting users for fraud, and that such a system administrator manually adding users to a blacklist would gain the predictable result of the user not being able to make transfers due to being blacklisted.
+Fasching/Garg teaches a funds transfer system with permissions/entitlements, but do not teach escalating a transfer to a higher authority.
+Radman however teaches that a funds transfer may require legal/regulatory approval and be escalated to such authorities (Par.
+[0235]-[0240]).
+Therefore, it would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to combine the funds transfer system of Fasching/Garg with the escalation of Radman in order to gain the benefit of complying with legal regulations.
+One of ordinary skill in the art would have recognized that the escalation of Radman is compatible with the system of Fasching/Garg as both are directed towards services for funds transfers, and that such an escalation would have the benefit of compliance with legal regulations.

 Related Art